openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/data/custom_data.md

 We will create a custom datamodule with only normal images and train an unsupervised model on this dataset.
 We will skip the validation and test steps as we do not have abnormal images to validate and test the model on.
+Please note that Anomalib will not be able to compute the normalization statistics or adaptive threshold values in this case.
+When training a model without anomalous validation images it is recommended to disable normalization and use a manual threshold.

 :::::{dropdown} Code Syntax
 :icon: code